Ludwig von Lauter

 Ludwig Wilhelm Karl von Lauter was a Prussian General der Artillerie who was involved in World War I.

 Life

 Lauter was born on 23 April 1855 in the Grand Duchy of Hesse.
 He joined the military in 1872 as a second lieutenant.
-In was made a premier-lieutenant in 1881, hauptmann in 1886, and major in 1891.
+He was made a premier-lieutenant in 1881, hauptmann in 1886, and major in 1891.
 By 1904 he was a Generalmajor and in 1911 was promoted to General der Artillerie and appointed as Inspector General of Foot Artillery.
 In 1913, Lauter was ennobled.
 During World War I he continued to serve on this post, attached to the Great Headquarters, until 15 October 1917, retiring on the next day.
 He died at Heidelberg on 8 April 1929.